OSGP/Documentation/Opensourcecommunity/Governance.md

 * Governance and consultation bodies
 * Guidelines and procedures and tool selection
 * Contribution (process) of individual members
-* Architectural and (development) infrastructural choices
+* Architectural and (development) infrastructure choices
 * Raise subjects/issues that are important for the direction/development of the community

 When the community grows, members of the community council can be elected.
 If the situation demands or requires it, the community council has the ability to establish sub councils for a specific subject, area of domain.
 One member (seat) represents the Open Smart Grid Platform Foundation (once started) for alignment between the objectives of the foundation and the direction of the development of the online community.